Change

 should try to avoid obtaining a passport after October 26, 2005 and before

-their government changes the requirements for their passports to comply with
+their government changes the requirements for their passports to comply

-the U.S. requirements.
+with the U.S. requirements.

 Austria is likely to

 enact such legislation in summer of 2006.
-Italy and France are currently in
+Italy and France are

-beginning of 2006.
+effective at the beginning of 2006.

 Persons who are not